 Menus matter!
 Converting a website visitor into a customer is often a matter of providing a good user experience.
-A well constructed menu is a major factor.
+A well-constructed website menu is a major factor.
 What should be included?
 Which style is correct for your site?

 Consider the following eight tips and your menu will be working for you, not against you.